vinayaksodar/web_dev/README.md

 # web_dev
-Some notes and resources for generic web development
+Some notes and resources for generic web development mostly for self reference.